Sujan-Naik/dingo/README.md

 Provides an intuitive task management system which supports teams, intended for use within an organisation.
 Built using the Django Web Framework, and a PostgreSQL database.

-Deployed using Vercel and Supabase as a backend [https://dingo-topaz.vercel.app/](https://dingo-topaz.vercel.app/).
+Deployed using Vercel and Supabase as a database [https://dingo-topaz.vercel.app/](https://dingo-topaz.vercel.app/).

 # Developer Instructions
 ## Installation instructions